About Sunset Mesa School

-Sunset Mesa Schools’ first year was 1948.
+Sunset Mesa Schools’ first year.

 It was founded by Mrs. Beatrice Adkins, a kindergarten teacher and former principal from Ohio who had relatives living in Albuquerque.
 It was the first kindergarten school in Albuquerque.
 Mrs. Adkins named the school Sunset Mesa Day School.
 She enrolled children 4-6 years of age.
 Kindergarten age children were placed in a junior or senior kindergarten class depending on their developmental readiness.
 This was likely the first concept for the PreFirst class at Sunset Mesa Schools!
 Mrs. Adkins was progressive for her time.
 She was a passionate educator and very specific about her expectations for and responsibilities to, the children who attended Sunset Mesa Day School.
 The original location of Sunset Mesa Day School was at the intersection of Girard Blvd and Lomas near the University of New Mexico.
 When Mrs. Adkins sold Sunset Mesa Day School, she had 100+ students and classes for children 4 years old through 3rd grade.

-In 1959, Sunset Mesa Schools was sold to Truett and Eulene Sheriff.
+SMS sold to Truett and Eulene Sheriff.

 Mrs. Sheriff was a wonderful educator who was a specialist in Early Childhood Education.
 Mrs. Sheriff’s commitment to the education of young children prompted a strong initiative with three and four year olds.
 She developed a serious learning program appropriate for that age group.
 The combination of the already established Kindergarten program and the Early Childhood initiative resulted in numerical growth sufficient to require more space than was available in the original location.